thiagolancha/project1.codeinstitute/README.md

 Full Stack Software Development course in Code Institute By Thiago Lancha

-View the project here: https://thiagolancha.github.io/project1.codeinstitute
+- View the project here: https://thiagolancha.github.io/project1.codeinstitute

-The project comprises in a website for a band "The Rolling Stones".
+The project comprises in a website for a band "The Rolling Stones" with some funcionalities.
 The design concept is based on a clean website with a modern style, conducted only in one page and adapted to all plataforms, phones, desktops, tables, etc.

 Technologies: